 For a little while I had wanted to write about our village’s closest town.
 The little town of Aime lies in the Tarentaise Valley between Moûtiers and Bourg-Saint-Maurice.
 Since 2016 it has been part of the new commune of Aime-la-Plagne.
+Aime is famous for its St. Martin basilica, a jewel of early Romanesque architecture.
 The town makes a great base to explore the region, from the Beaufortain to the Vanoise massifs.
 Follow the guide!

 Arriving at Aime-la-Plagne

 When driving from Moûtiers, you’ll reach Aime through the Etroit du Siaix where the Tarentaise valley is suddenly compressed along the sides of the mountains.
 This remarkable site is the narrowest passage of the whole valley.
 A tunnel was inaugurated in 1990 to ease the crossing of this dangerous place.
 Once outside the tunnel, you’ll enter the territory of the commune of Aime-la-Plagne.
 On the viaduct, you’ll discover the village of Centron to the left.
 From there the valley becomes more open and wider.

 Since 2016, the commune of Aime-la-Plagne includes the little town of Aime and surroundings villages, hamlets and ski resorts.
 Let’s start with the discovery of Aime…

 Of course you won’t be spending hours visiting Aime.
 But it makes a great stage on your way to the mountains of Vanoise and Beaufortain.